stevelerner/tinyotel/README.md

 # TinyOlly - Learn Observability by Building It

 A **minimal observability backend built from scratch** (~2,350 lines) to understand how logs, metrics, and traces work internally.
-No Grafana, no Jaeger, no Prometheus - just Flask, Redis, and Chart.js.
+No 3rd party Observability tools are used - just Flask, Redis, and Chart.js.

-Includes two auto-instrumented Flask microservices demonstrating distributed tracing with OpenTelemetry.
+Includes two Flask microservices auto instrumenated for tracing and using OpenTelemetry Python SDK to export logs and metrics to an OpenTelemetry collector.
+This is the most modern design for taking advantage of OpenTelemetry using easy auto-instrumentation for traces yet writing properly formatted logs and metrics using the Otel SDK.

 ## Quick Start